 - gli aggettivi, pronomi e modi indefiniti

 - la forma passive e impersonale e il discorso diretto ed indiretto

 - le congiunzioni coordinative e subordinative.

-During the semester, students will be asked to conduct “street” interviews, gather direct testimonies on different aspects of contemporary life, engage in short surveys, and meet with University of Perugia students, all with the aim of encouraging them to interact as much as possible with the city and become acquainted with the surrounding environment in which they live for four months.
-Students will be asked to reflect on each of these activities through preparing oral accounts and brief essays.
-Periodically student essays will be selected for the Umbra Institute’s blog site.
+During the semester, you will be asked to conduct “street” interviews, gather direct testimonies on different aspects of contemporary life, engage in short surveys, and meet with University of Perugia students, all with the aim of encouraging you to interact as much as possible with the city and become acquainted with the surrounding environment in which you live for four months.
+You will be asked to reflect on each of these activities through preparing oral accounts and brief essays.
+Periodically your essays will be selected for the Umbra Institute’s blog site.
 Lastly, the course will arrange guided visits to the National Gallery of Umbria, the municipal library (and its rare books room), and the museum of the Perugina chocolate factory, and provide thematic walks through Etruscan, medieval and renaissance Perugia.

 - One week of intensive language instruction (20 contact hours)

 - 12 regularly scheduled weeks in which the class meets 4 hours per week

 - Final week of special academic exercises and the final exam